-Nepal has easy visa policy for anyone traveling to Nepal.
+Visa policy for anyone traveling to Nepal is easy.
 If you have your valid passport, passport size photos and money to pay for the visa you can get Nepal tourist visa on arrival by air or land.

 Tribhuvan International Airport at Kathmandu is the only international airport of Nepal.
 However Gautam Buddha international airport and Lumbini international airport are towards the end of construction.